Whether or not you need to be on cholesterol-lowering medication is no longer tied solely to your cholesterol numbers.

 “I'm still in shock that it happened to me,” Gross says.
 “But looking back, things are clearer.”

 About a year ago, Gross noticed that her energy was waning and she generally felt fatigued.
 In July, she began having an intense pain that burned in her upper chest a few minutes into her runs.
 “The pain started about the same time that the trails became wooded.
 I chalked it up to allergies and the fact that I was getting older,” she says.

 But these atypical symptoms of heart disease steadily worsened.
 Still, it wasn't until Gross visited a Sports Medicine provider for shoulder pain in September that she broached the subject — and even then, it was practically as an aside.

 “He immediately said he'd work with my primary care doctor to set up a stress test,” Gross says.
 That led to her being referred to David Lemon, M.D., a Cardiologist with The Iowa Clinic.
-“The next thing I knew, I was having an angiogram, which was performed by Dr. Khan.
+“The next thing I knew, I was having an angiogram.
 That ultimately led to my having open heart surgery.”

 “I'm great now.
 I'm up to running 1.5 miles without walking on the treadmill,” Gross says.

 “If the way you feel is out of the norm, perhaps you're really tired and not able to perform as well, I'd really suggest that you get it checked out.
 I'm thankful that I had the pain that caused me to go to the doctor.
 If I would have had a heart attack, it probably would have been fatal,” she says.